playfulprogramming/playfulprogramming/content/blog/dependency-injection/index.md

 }
 ```

 Now, we get no error when `injectedValue` is not provided.
-Instead, we get a value of `undefined`, which we can gaurd against using `ngIf` inside our template.
+Instead, we get a value of `null`, which we can gaurd against using `ngIf` inside our template.

 ## Vue